Nigel Douglas: Life and career

 He recalled that playing Danilo for the first time "was the hardest work I'd ever done in my life" due to the demands of acting, dancing, and the constant switching from sung to spoken text.
 Over his career he sang in around 25 operettas, alongside his opera work.
 In 1964 Douglas was invited to Sadler's Wells to sing the lead in The Gypsy Baron among a cast with little background for operetta.
 In 1965 Douglas's Barinkay in London Sadler's Wells was noted – "a pleasure to see a singer who knows how to put over a number with personality and panache.
 His basically rather dry voice hardens under pressure, but his softer, lyrical singing is well turned".
 Douglas played "a handsome Lorenzo" in the Italian version of Fra Diavolo at the farewell season for Tom Walsh at Wexford in 1966.
+In 1967 he appeared alongside Adele Leigh in a BBC television broadcast of The Count of Luxembourg produced by Cedric Messina, conducted by David Lloyd-Jones.

 Although later in life he named his favourite roles as Rodolfo and Lionel, he stated that his great passion was Britten operas: "The greatest excitement in my career was working with Benjamin Britten".
 Britten had first heard Douglas at the 1968 Edinburgh Festival where, only having ever sung the title role of Peter Grimes in German, he took over at three hours notice in English.
 As a noted interpreter of Britten's operas, besides Grimes, he sang Albert Herring, Vere, Aschenbach and Lechmere, the latter in its TV premiere for the BBC in 1971 and the stage premiere at Covent Garden two years later.
 He sang Vere in Welsh National Opera's first performances outside the UK, in Michael Geliot's production of Billy Budd at the Lausanne Festival and the Zurich Festival.
 The role also brought him his only appearance at the Henry Wood Proms, in 1979.